-Reasons Why a Car Accident Lawyer May Refuse a Case
+Reasons Why a Car Accident Lawyer in Houston May Refuse a Case

 Now that you know all the reasons why a car accident lawyer can be helpful when filing a personal injury or damages claim, you should know the reasons why they may refuse to take on your case.

-In small accident cases like fender-benders, everyone usually leaves the scene uninjured or suffered such minor injuries that they healed quickly without the need for medical treatment.
+In small accident cases like fender-benders, everyone usually leaves the scene uninjured or suffers such minor injuries that they heal quickly without the need for medical treatment.
 These cases typically don’t require the need for an accident attorney.
 Any potential issues can be worked out directly between you and the insurance company.

 You are the At-Fault Driver

-If you’re clearly at fault for causing a car accident, there’s nothing that a personal injury lawyer or car accident attorney can do to help you.
+If you’re clearly at fault for causing a car accident, there’s nothing that a personal injury lawyer or car accident lawyer in Houston can do to help you.
 In such cases, your insurance company will generally provide you with an attorney to defend your case against claims from the other party.

 However, if you suffered injuries in an accident that you’re at fault for, you can contact a lawyer about pursuing a claim.
 A lawyer will be able to tell you whether the common law doctrine of contributory negligence prevents you from receiving compensation for injuries you suffered as a result of your own actions.
 If there’s a chance that you can receive compensation for your medical treatment, an experienced lawyer will be able to help you claim it.